pratikpc/Beast-Web-Server/README.md

   }
 ```

-####What does the above code do @pratikpc?
+#### What does the above code do @pratikpc?
 It's a glorified echo server.
 A bit less obvious from the second sample I presume.
+In an echo server, an individual sends a message say _Hello_ to the server and the server responds with _Hello_.

 ### Simplified usage